tchicoulo/sportsee/README.md

 To start The project, you need to follow the instrictions below

-## 2. Project
+## 2. About to run the Project

-### 2.1 Prerequisites
+### 2.1 Install dependencies & Launch Backend project

+Change the directory to :

+- `cd back`

+To install dependencies, run the command :

+- `yarn`

+To Launch the project :

+- `yarn dev`

+### 2.2 Install dependencies & Launch the Frontend project

+Change the directory to :

+- `cd front/sportsee`

+To install dependencies, run the command :

 - `npm install`

-Install all dependencies you need to start the project

-### 2.2 Launching the project
+To Launch the project :

 - `npm start`

-Start the project
+## 3. If you need to switch enter mocked data or API data

+Open the file ".env" located at the root of the folder and change the value of the environment variable

+### 3.1 To use mocked data in the app, change the value to

+`REACT_APP_MODE = "dev"`

+### 3.2 To use API data in the app, change the value to

+`REACT_APP_MODE = "prod"`

 Enjoy !